 To racing fans across America, it was happening all over again, just like the previous year.
 America was a heartbeat away from being conquered in the Breeders' Cup Classic.
 This time, however, a defeat would have been an ignominious end to the 2001 Breeders’ Cup.
 First, it was a thrashing from the French in the Filly & Mare Turf by Banks Hill.
 Then, it was the Irish who decimated the American youngsters in the Juvenile, as Johannesburg burst clear to win going away.
 Adding insult to injury, the Turf then went to the English, represented by Godolphin’s Fantastic Light, with the Irish colt Milan finishing off a one-two European coup-de-grace.

 Sakhee, with immortality a mere furlong away, reached back to deal the fatal blow.
 But then something happened, something we'd seen before.
 McCarron hit Tiznow once left-handed and he surged forward.
-Right before everyone's eyes, last year's Superman, Tiznow, stripped away the glasses and gray suit he had worn in his previous two races.
-The Clark Kent of the Woodward Stakes and Goodwood Handicap had emerged from his phone booth and was becoming airborne, just as he had in the 2000 Classic when another European powerhouse, Giant's Causeway, dared to challenge America's dominance on dirt.
+Right before everyone's eyes, last year's Superman again took on the role of superhero, just as he had in the 2000 Classic when another European powerhouse, Giant's Causeway, dared to challenge America's dominance on dirt.

 Tiznow’s problems were now behind him.
 All he needed was an opponent, apparently a European, to re-ignite the fire in his eyes.
-One look at Sakhee about to deal America another crushing defeat and the mild-mannered colt once again became faster than a speeding bullet; once again became more powerful than a locomotive.
-He reached back into that indefinable reservoir we call heart, and in the shadow of the wire, was able to snatch victory away from Sakhee.
+One look at Sakhee about to deal America another crushing defeat and Tiznow reached down into that indefinable reservoir we call heart, and in the shadow of the wire, was able to snatch victory away from Sakhee.
 America, for a fleeting instant, was as she was before Sept.
 11-- untainted and impenetrable.
 The nation's fighting spirit that emerged in the face of disaster had manifested itself in the form of a magnificent, powerful Thoroughbred who simply refused to be defeated.

 By thrusting his nose in front of Sakhee on the wire, a California-bred with relatively obscure bloodlines had become the first two-time winner of the Breeders' Cup Classic.
 And he did it by defeating the greatest international field ever assembled for a dirt race.
 His victims included the winners of the English Derby, Irish Derby, Arc de Triomphe, King George VI and Queen Elizabeth Stakes, and Irish Two Thousand Guineas, as well as two Jockey Club Gold Cup winners.